haoran119/c-cpp/学习笔记之C-C++/README.md

 * The inline specifier, when used in a decl-specifier-seq of a variable with static storage duration (static class member or namespace-scope variable), declares the variable to be an inline variable.
 * A static member variable (but not a namespace-scope variable) declared constexpr is implicitly an inline variable.(since C++17)
 * [F.5: If a function is very small and time-critical, declare it inline](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#f5-if-a-function-is-very-small-and-time-critical-declare-it-inline)
+	* `Reason` Some optimizers are good at inlining without hints from the programmer, but don’t rely on it.
+Measure!
+Over the last 40 years or so, we have been promised compilers that can inline better than humans without hints from humans.
+We are still waiting.
+Specifying inline (explicitly, or implicitly when writing member functions inside a class definition) encourages the compiler to do a better job.
+	* `Example`
+		* `inline string cat(const string& s, const string& s2) { return s + s2; }`
-	* Exception: Do not put an inline function in what is meant to be a stable interface unless you are certain that it will not change.
+	* `Exception` Do not put an inline function in what is meant to be a stable interface unless you are certain that it will not change.
 An inline function is part of the ABI.
+	* `Note` constexpr implies inline.
+	* `Note` Member functions defined in-class are inline by default.
-	* Exception: Function templates (including member functions of class templates A\<T>::function() and member function templates A::function\<T>()) are normally defined in headers and therefore inline.
+	* `Exception` Function templates (including member functions of class templates A\<T>::function() and member function templates A::function\<T>()) are normally defined in headers and therefore inline.
 * [SF.2: A .h file must not contain object definitions or non-inline function definitions](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sf2-a-h-file-must-not-contain-object-definitions-or-non-inline-function-definitions)
 	* Reason: Including entities subject to the one-definition rule leads to linkage errors.
 	* Example